 In a truly efficient organization, asset care cannot be the sole responsibility of the maintenance team.
 Total preventive maintenance recognizes that and offers a framework to expand the maintenance responsibilities across the production floor.

-An increasing number of manufacturers are trying to implement TPM in an effort to lower operating costs, reduce downtime, and improve OEE.
+An increasing number of manufacturers are trying to implement TPM in an effort to lower operating costs, reduce downtime, and improve Overall Equipment Effectiveness (OEE).
 Let’s see why.